 It’s not just a rumor—most HVAC companies do charge more for services on weekends and holidays.
 Generally, you can expect the rate to be anywhere from 50% to 100% higher than a standard weekday appointment.
 This “weekend premium” isn’t an arbitrary fee.
 It primarily covers the overtime pay required to compensate skilled technicians for giving up their personal time.
 The increased cost reflects the simple economics of having a limited number of professionals available to meet demand outside of typical business hours.
 So, while it stings the wallet, the higher price ensures you can get expert help when you need it most.

-Emergency vs. Standard Weekend Rates
+Emergency vs. Standard Weekend Pricing

 Not all weekend calls are created equal, and the price often reflects the urgency.
 A standard weekend service might be an appointment you schedule for a Saturday because it’s the only day you’re home.
 An emergency call, however, is when your heat goes out during a winter storm on a Sunday night.
 These true emergencies typically come at an even higher premium than a standard weekend appointment.
 The rate for immediate, after-hours dispatch is almost always the highest, as it requires a technician to respond right away.
 This is why having a trusted partner for your residential heating and cooling needs is so important before a crisis hits.